Functions: Predictive Controllers

 \[\mathbf{g_c}(\mathbf{U_e}, \mathbf{Ŷ_e}, \mathbf{D̂_e}, \mathbf{p}, ϵ) ≤ \mathbf{0}\]

+with the decision variables $\mathbf{Z}$ and slack $ϵ$.
+By default, a SingleShooting transcription method is used, hence $\mathbf{Z=ΔU}$.
 The economic function $J_E$ can penalizes solutions with high economic costs.
 Setting all the weights to 0 except $E$ creates a pure economic model predictive controller (EMPC).
-As a matter of fact, $J_E$ can be any nonlinear function to customize the objective, even if there is no economic interpretation to it.
-The arguments of $J_E$ and $\mathbf{g_c}$ include the manipulated inputs, predicted outputs and measured disturbances, extended from $k$ to $k + H_p$ (inclusively, see Extended Help for more details):
+As a matter of fact, $J_E$ can be any nonlinear function as a custom objective, even if there is no economic interpretation to it.
+The arguments of $J_E$ and $\mathbf{g_c}$ include the manipulated inputs, predicted outputs and measured disturbances, extended from $k$ to $k+H_p$ (inclusively, see Extended Help for more details):

 \[ \mathbf{U_e} = \begin{bmatrix} \mathbf{U} \\ \mathbf{u}(k+H_p-1) \end{bmatrix} , \quad \mathbf{Ŷ_e} = \begin{bmatrix} \mathbf{ŷ}(k) \\ \mathbf{Ŷ} \end{bmatrix} , \quad \mathbf{D̂_e} = \begin{bmatrix} \mathbf{d}(k) \\ \mathbf{D̂} \end{bmatrix}\]